-When you outsource to the Philippines, for example, you're taking advantage of the 180-degree difference between your timezone and theirs.
-You won't be paying anyone for overtime work, much less for a night differential when your offshore staff are operating on an inverse work/sleep schedule compared to yours.
+When you outsource to the Philippines, for example, you’re taking advantage of the 180-degree difference between your time zone and theirs.
+You won’t be paying anyone for overtime work, much less for a night differential when your offshore outsourcing staff is operating on an inverse work/sleep schedule compared to yours.

 Some companies prefer to divide the work between their offshore and onshore employees.
 Work that does not require immediate attention can be delegated to offshore staff.
 And, those tasks that require the attention of on-call technicians are assigned to onshore staff.